 Job Search Resources

-Contact employers directly.
+Do your research – find out what employers are hiring, learn about their companies, and make contacts within the company.
 This may be one of the most effective methods of a job search.
-Develop a list of employers by using resources at the library, through an Internet search, and through recommendations from people you know (your network).
+Develop a list of employers through an Internet search and through recommendations from people you know (your network).
 Check company websites for job postings, and search for information on how to apply for a position or whom to contact.
 Make contact!
 Send a letter, email or make a call to introduce yourself and find out more about positions available.